-On March 12, 2019, Lieutenant Governor Kevin Meyer (R) signed the state’s approved regulations for onsite consumption.
+On March 12, 2019, Lieutenant Governor Kevin Meyer (R) signed the state’s approved regulations for on-site consumption, making Alaska the 1st state to license on-site cannabis consumption.
 The laws went into effect April 11, 2019.
-The onsite consumption rules give each local government jurisdiction over its own county, and ability to decide its own onsite consumption regulations, such as prohibiting on-site use outright or to tighten restrictions, such as limiting consumption to vaporizing only.
+The on-site consumption rules give each local government jurisdiction over its own county, and ability to decide its own on-site consumption regulations, such as prohibiting on-site use outright or to tighten restrictions, such as limiting consumption to vaporizing only.

 Alaska continues to accept applications for marijuana businesses on a rolling basis.
 All applications require a location.